 Plants can be particularly helpful in helping people fight seasonal depression, and here are some of the best:

-Peppermint has a fresh scent that has been proven to improve mood and stimulate the mind.
+Peppermint plants have a fresh scent that has been proven to improve mood and stimulate the mind.
 It’s also easy to grow indoors, as long as you have a sunny window.

 Flowering plants have been shown to be powerful mood-boosters, fighting depression and calming anxiety.